jac307/MediaArtTutorials/IARTS1T03/WT-W9.md

 <h3 style="color: darkred;">[30m] Blender — Spatial Application & Audience POV </h3>

-Import your mono speaker tracks into Blender using **Speaker objects**.
+Import your **multi-channel speaker compositions** into Blender using **Speaker objects**.

 #### Requirements

-- Use Blender’s **Speaker object** for each sound source
-- Assign each mono WAV file to its corresponding speaker
+- Organize the installation into **two to three distinct zones**.
-- Position speakers exactly as designed in your floor map
+- Position **Speaker objects**, **geometric objects**, and **lights exactly as designed in your floor map**.
-- Place geometric objects and lights according to your installation plan
-- Lights must reflect your 2–3 loop cue logic (no complex animation required — simple looping intensity/colour shifts are sufficient)
-- Keep materials simple and readable
+- Assign each **WAV file** to its corresponding Speaker object.
+- Animate your lights following your defined **cue logic and written instructions**.
+- Loop each light animation for **2–3 cycles**, resulting in approximately **30 seconds** of continuous installation playback.

+#### Reminders

+- Each zone must include:
+  - **1–2 speakers**
+  - **1–3 geometric objects**
+  - **1–2 corresponding lights**
+- Each light must include **2–3 looped cue states** (a repeating installation cycle).
+- The installation must maintain a clear **audience circulation path**.

 ---

 ### Audience POV Video

 Create a **30-second video from the point of view of an audience member navigating the installation**.

-This is not a cinematic camera study.
-It should simulate how someone physically walks through the space.
+The video should simulate how someone physically walks through the space.
+This is not a cinematic study — it is an embodied navigation.

 The movement must:

-- Follow your designed audience path
+- Follow your designed **audience circulation path**
-- Move between speaker zones
+- Move clearly between **speaker zones**
-- Reveal changes in light and sound spatial relationships
+- Reveal shifts in **light intensity, colour, and spatial sound relationships**
+- Maintain **smooth and intentional transitions** (no abrupt cuts or erratic motion)

-Export:
+➡️ Export:
 `Lastname-Firstname-W9.mp4`

+Format:
 MP4 (H.264), 1920x1080, 24fps

 ---

 ### Installation Photos

-Export **2–3 still images** from Blender that clearly show:
+Export **3–4 still images** from Blender that clearly document your installation.

+Images must include:

-- A full spatial overview
+- A **full spatial overview** (top or angled view)
-- A focused speaker-object-light zone
+- A **focused speaker–object–light composition** for each zone
-- A moment along the audience path
+- A view from a **moment along the audience circulation path**

+Images should be clearly framed, well lit, and readable.

 ---

 <h3 style="color: darkred;">Submission Documents</h3>

 Create a single PDF including the following, formatted clearly and professionally:

-### 1. Installation Concept (7–10 sentences)
+### 1. Installation Concept (250–300 words)

----
+One paragraph clearly defining your spatial intentions, audience movement, and zone differentiation.

 ### 2. Floor Plan (Full Page)

-- The floor plan must occupy **one full page**
+The floor plan must occupy **one full page**.

-- Must include:
+It must include:

 - Speaker locations (labeled SPK1–SPK4)
 - Light placements (labeled L1–L6)
 - Object placements
 - Electrical outlet considerations
-  - Clearly defined audience navigation path
+- Clearly defined audience circulation path
+- Identification of the **two to three installation zones**

+You must also include a **lighting cue list (one per light)**:

-- Include brief cue notes for each light (2–3 loop cues per light)
+- 2–3 looped cues per light
+- Brief description of each cue state (intensity, colour, timing logic)
+- Indication that the cues function as a repeating installation cycle

-The floor plan must be clean, readable, and clearly labeled.
+The floor plan and cue lists must be clean, readable, and clearly labeled.

----

 ### 3. Installation Photos

-Include **2–3 rendered images** from Blender.
+Include **3–4 rendered images** from Blender.

 - Each photo must occupy **at least 1/3 of a page**
-- Photos must clearly show:
+- Images must clearly show:
   - A full spatial overview
-  - At least one focused speaker-object-light zone
+  - A focused speaker–object–light composition for each zone
-  - A view along the audience path
+  - A moment along the audience circulation path

 Images must be high resolution and clearly composed.

----

 ### 4. Sound Sample Credits